-We'll see more clouds by early afternoon and then the slight chance for an isolated gusty storm.
-There will be a better chance of storms Monday night over the far northeastern plains and a slight risk of severe weather closer to Sterling and the Colorado/Nebraska border.
+DENVER — Look for an isolated gusty storm this evening in the Denver metro area with a better chance of storms over the far northeastern plains.
+There's a slight risk of severe weather closer to Sterling and the Colorado/Nebraska border.

-By Tuesday and especially Wednesday, we’re looking at more widespread thunderstorm chances as moisture levels climb to well above normal.
-This bump in atmospheric moisture means that storms could drop heavier rain in short bursts, raising the potential for localized flooding, particularly in mountain areas and spots that have already seen recent rain.
+The monsoon flow returns to much of the state Wednesday, as we'll see more widespread thunderstorm activity in the mountains and on the plains.
+This bump in tropical, atmospheric moisture means that storms could drop heavier rain in a short amount of time, raising the potential for localized flooding, particularly in mountain areas and spots that have already seen recent rain.

 Temperatures will take a brief dip mid-week as a weak cold front rolls through.
 This front will bring some slight cooling to the plains and offer a temporary break from the recent stretch of 90-degree afternoons.
 It won’t be a big cool down, but it will be about 5 to 10 degrees cooler.
 We'll see highs in the mid to upper 80s on Wednesday and Thursday.